 Field-hunting tip

-Look in nepheline syenite pegmatites country — that is the host setting where leucosphenite typically forms.
+Look in nepheline syenite pegmatites country, the host setting where leucosphenite typically forms.
 If you start seeing aegirine, microcline, sodalite in float, you are in the right ground.
 Field specimens usually show a tabular crystals, wedge-shaped habit, so train your eye for that shape before scanning the outcrop.